Particular/PlatformContainerExamples/kubernetes/README.md

 ### RabbitMQ broker

 The RabbitMQ instance is deployed to the cluster using the [RabbitMQ Kubernetes Cluster Operator](https://www.rabbitmq.com/kubernetes/operator/operator-overview).

 ### RabbitMQ Transport

 RabbitMQ, using conventional routing and quorum queues, is used as the transport in this example.

 The default host, user, and password secrets created by the operator are used to generate [the transport connection string](https://docs.particular.net/transports/rabbitmq/connection-settings#transport-layer-security-support) using a [dependent environment variable](https://kubernetes.io/docs/tasks/inject-data-application/define-interdependent-environment-variables/).

 ### ServiceControl Error and ServiceControl Audit

 ServiceControl Error and ServiceControl Audit are deployed as [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/), with the RavenDB instance deployed as [a sidecar container](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/) backed by a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 The error or auditing images are also run as [an init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) with the `--setup` command line argument.
-This would allow the init to run with higher priviledges than the regular application container, but this is not demonstrated in this example.
+This would allow the init to run with higher privileges than the regular application container, but this is not demonstrated in this example.

 > [!NOTE]
 > The above StatefulSets configuration prevents [ServiceControl maintenance mode](https://docs.particular.net/servicecontrol/ravendb/accessing-database#container-deployment) from being activated because there is an option to store a single container in a StatefulSets.
 > There are two options:
+>
 > - Change the StatefulSets configuration to split ServiceControl instances from RavenDB to be able to stop the ServiceControl instances and leave the RavenDB container running
 > - Keep everything as is in StatefulSets, and instead of using maintenance mode, disable message ingestion ([error](https://docs.particular.net/servicecontrol/servicecontrol-instances/configuration#recoverability-servicecontrolingesterrormessages) or [audit](https://docs.particular.net/servicecontrol/audit-instances/configuration#recoverability-servicecontrolingestauditmessages) messages) to allow accessing RavenDB while no messages are ingested